 Exploring the Beautiful Lava Flow Trail at Sunset Crater National Monument

-Sunset Crater National Monument, the youngest cinder cone of more than 600 in the San Francisco Volcanic Field, is a must-see attraction located about 15 miles north of Flagstaff.
-It’s an interesting area to explore while visiting Northern Arizona.
-The convenient distance from Flagstaff and other nearby towns makes it an easy side trip to incorporate into any trip.
-In addition, the proximity to other great attractions, like Wupatki National Monument, means you can easily visit 2 great national parks back to back, making your drive more worthwhile.
+Sunset Crater, the youngest cinder cone of more than 600 in the San Francisco Volcanic Field, is a must-see attraction located about 15 miles north of Flagstaff.
+It is one of 7 natural wonders located near Flagstaff.
+The convenient distance from Flagstaff makes it an easy side trip to incorporate into any vacation.
+In addition, the proximity to other great attractions, like Wupatki National Monument, means you can easily visit 2 great national monuments back-to-back, making your drive more worthwhile.
 Your admission ticket includes access to both Sunset and Wupatki within a 7 day period.

 Recent evidence shows that the volcano erupted sometime between 1040-1100 and lasted for several months or years.
 It is not expected to erupt again as activity in the San Francisco Volcanic Field has been very slow for the past 6 million years.
 If anything, an eruption should occur east of the crater.

 There are several things to do during your visit at Sunset Crater.
-You can start by exploring the Visitor’s Center which will provide you with a bit more history on the area.
-You can also pick up a handy trail map (for a dollar), which will highlight points of interest along the Lava Flow trail.
+You can start by exploring the Visitor’s Center where you can learn more about the history of the area.
+You can also pick up a handy trail map which will highlight points of interest along the Lava Flow trail.

 The more fit and adventurous can climb to the top of another cinder cone by way of the Lenox Crater Trail.
 This is a steep 1 mile round trip journey in which you will be rewarded for your effort with great views of the San Francisco Peaks, Sunset Crater, and the Bonito Lava Flow.
 Only experienced hikers should attempt this trail, especially during the summer months when you are combining hot dry temperatures with high elevation.

 For the casual hiker looking to explore without going all out, the Lava Flow trail is the recommended hike.
-The short, easy 1 mile round-trip trail gives you the opportunity to explore the volcanic landscape, including lava flows and cinder fields.
-The trail is relaxing with scenic views of the San Francisco peaks and surrounding Ponderosa pine forests.
-Be aware that the trail itself provides almost no shade, so dress appropriately, wear sunblock, and bring a water bottle.
+This short, easy 1 mile round-trip hike gives you the opportunity to explore the volcanic landscape, including lava flows and cinder fields.
+The trail is relaxing and scenic with views of the San Francisco peaks and surrounding Ponderosa pine forests throughout.
+Be aware that there is little shade, so dress appropriately, wear sunblock, and bring a water bottle.

-The first quarter of a mile is paved with a few interesting facts to read and a scenic overlook.
+The first quarter of a mile is paved with interpretative signs to read and a scenic overlook.
 If you want to continue on the unpaved trail, you will get to explore more of the unique formations.
 The unpaved portion is easy to follow and well-maintained, and relatively flat except for one small hill.
 Wear shoes with good traction as you will be walking up loose gravel.

 Check out some of the great views along the Lava Flow trail

-Sunset Crater is located along a 34 mile scenic drive that goes from Flagstaff to Wupatki National Monument, known as the Sunset Crater-Wupatki Loop Road.
-Be sure to stop at Bonito Meadow (about 2 miles from the Sunset Crater Visitor’s Center) for fantastic views of Sunset Crater and the San Francisco Peaks.
-If your visit falls during the late summer monsoon season, the fields will likely be covered in gorgeous wildlflowers.
+Sunset Crater is located along a 34 mile scenic drive that travels from Flagstaff to Wupatki National Monument, known as the Sunset Crater-Wupatki Loop Road.
+Be sure to stop at Bonito Meadow (about 2 miles from the Sunset Crater Visitors Center) for fantastic views of Sunset Crater and the San Francisco Peaks.
+If your visit falls during the late summer monsoon season, the fields will likely be covered in gorgeous wildflowers.

 Take a few looks below at the stunning mountains surrounded by beautiful yellow wildflowers!